 Vegan Fudgy Brownies with Toasted Coconut Caramel Frosting

 This dessert recipe takes brownies to an entirely new level with date-based caramel and toasted coconut frosting smeared over the top of each slice.
-Free from gluten, dairy, and refined flour or sugar, this vegan dessert will become a new family favorite after just one bite.
-They are simply the best vegan brownies out there!
+These Vegan Fudgy Brownies with Toasted Caramel Frosting are simply the best dairy-free brownies out there!

-Vegan Fudgy Brownies with Caramel Toasted Coconut Frosting
+An up-close picture of the Vegan Fudgy Brownies with Caramel Toasted Coconut Frosting.

-They are made with simple ingredients.
+• They are made with simple ingredients.
 Believe it or not, there’s a good chance you might have everything you need to make these healthier brownies sitting in your pantry.
-This vegan brownie recipe takes the traditional brownie to a whole new level!

-They are decadent.
+• They are decadent.
 Just one slice will kick your sugar craving to the curb.
 They are thick, soft, filled with a fudgy texture, and really hit the spot.
-At the same time, they are not too rich.
-What more could you find in a dessert?

-They are a crowd pleaser.
+• They are a crowd pleaser.
 My family can not get enough of these brownies.
 My girls say that the best part is the thick, caramel frosting.
-I am not going to lie, I think that the caramel date frosting is the key ingredient and is what makes these brownies stand out above the rest.

 One slice of a vegan caramel brownie.